DailyMatters/CSSAnimation/README.md

 And the same would be used for the -moz and -o prefixes.

 ### Summing up
 There is a lot more to say about css animations, from here is just a matter of creating more robust and complex animations, using the tools we presented here.
-You can also find some more examples of animations using CSS in this code repository so be sure to check them.
+You can also find some more examples of animations using CSS in this code repository or in the following [fiddle](https://jsfiddle.net/DailyMatters/vpet4v1e/) so be sure to check them.

 Hope you enjoyed this little crash course.